 How many children use JOSS each day?

-On a typical day, between 80 and 120 children use the service.
-It is important to note that at any one time the numbers do not exceed 85 – there may be 55 children from P1 and P2 attending at 2.30pm and another 55 coming in at 3.30pm from the other primary classes.
-However, at 3.45pm, several of the younger children will go home, thus reducing the overall number to our maximum of 85.
+On a typical day, between 80 and 130 children use the service.
+It is important to note that at any one time the numbers do not exceed 85 – there may be 60 children from P1 and P2 attending at 2.30pm and another 70 coming in at 3.30pm from the other primary classes.
+However, at 3.45pm, several of the younger children will go home and others will be escorted to tennis or Spanish thus reducing the overall number to our maximum of 85.
 We currently have approximately 250 children registered to use JOSS, but they do not all need to use the service at the same time.

 If my child is booked until 3.45pm, do I have any leeway for collecting them?